Lent

 Liturgy of Ash Wednesday

 Ash Wednesday marks the beginning of the season of Lent, a time of fasting, prayer, self-examination and preparation for the Easter Feast.
-Join us for our in-person services at 12 noon and 7 p.m. at the church with the Imposition of Ashes and Communion.
+Join us for our in-person service at 12 noon at the church with the Imposition of Ashes and Communion.

-Watch the livestreamed Ash Wednesday service, beginning at 12 noon on February 22
+Watch the livestreamed service for Ash Wednesday, beginning at 12 noon on March 5

 Other Lenten Resources